Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Rods and the Lorentz transformations

-\citet[][p.~392]{Edd23} felt that \begin{enumerate} \item[ ] `Size is determined by reference to material standards, and we must not imagine that there can be any definition of size which dispenses with this reference to material objects.' \end{enumerate} Nevertheless two alternative methods have been used since: (1) The wavelength of crypton~86 from 1960 to 1983 and (2) the present method based on clocks and the speed of light in vacuum \citep[SI;][]{BIPM}.
-Eddington had, however, qualified his conclusion by adding: \begin{enumerate} \item[ ] `No alternative method can be accepted unless it has been proved to be equivalent to this.' \end{enumerate}

-Lorentz said at the Pasadena conference in 1927 about the contraction hypothesis as an explanation of the Michelson--Morley experiment \citep[][p.\,551]{Mic28}: \begin{enumerate} \item[ ] `We are thus led to the ordinary theory of the experiment, which would make us expect a displacement of the fringes, the absence of which is accounted for by the well-known contraction hypothesis (Lorentz contraction).\\ Asked if I consider this contraction as a real one, I should answer ``yes.''
-It is as real as anything that we can observe.' \end{enumerate} A few years before this conference, \citet[][p.\,92]{Lau21} remarked on the Lorentz contraction: \begin{enumerate} \item[ ] `Setzen wir den K\"orper bei unver\"anderter Gestalt, also bei der alten Lage der Atome [...], in Bewegung, so k\"onnen sich diese Kr\"afte ebenso gut ver\"andern, wie [...] die Kr\"afte zwischen den Ladungen. [...]
-Sind sie elektromagnetischer Natur, so sagt ein von H.A.
-Lorentz bewiesener Satz, da{\ss} gerade die Lorentz-Kontraktion herauskommt.'\\ { (If we set the body in motion without changing its shape, i.e. with the old positions of the atoms, then is it possible that the forces could vary in the same way as the forces between charges. [...]
+\citet[][p.~392]{Edd23} felt that: \begin{enumerate} \item[ ] { `Size is determined by reference to material standards, and we must not imagine that there can be any definition of size which dispenses with this reference to material objects.'} \end{enumerate} Nevertheless two alternative methods have been used since: (1) The wavelength of crypton~86 from 1960 to 1983 and (2) the present method based on clocks and the speed of light in vacuum \citep[SI;][]{BIPM}.
+Eddington had, however, qualified his conclusion by adding: \begin{enumerate} \item[ ] `No alternative method can be accepted unless it has been proved to be equivalent to this.' \end{enumerate} Lorentz said at the Pasadena conference in 1927 about the contraction hypothesis as an explanation of the Michelson--Morley experiment \citep[][p.\,551]{Mic28}: \begin{enumerate} \item[ ] { `We are thus led to the ordinary theory of the experiment, which would make us expect a displacement of the fringes, the absence of which is accounted for by the well-known contraction hypothesis (Lorentz contraction).\\ Asked if I consider this contraction as a real one, I should answer ``yes.''
+It is as real as anything that we can observe.'} \end{enumerate} A few years before this conference, \citet[][p.\,92]{Lau21} remarked on the Lorentz contraction: \begin{enumerate} \item[ ] { If we set the body in motion without changing its shape, i.e. with the old positions of the atoms, then is it possible that the forces could vary in the same way as the forces between charges. [...]
 If they are of electromagnetic nature, a rule derived by H.A.
-Lorentz says that the Lorentz contraction results.)} \end{enumerate}
+Lorentz says that the Lorentz contraction results.} \end{enumerate}

-A rod of length~$2\,L$ aligned parallel to the $x$-axis of an inertial system~S with an emitter of photons with an energy~$h\,\nu$ in S at the centre and detectors at both ends is first assumed to be at rest in S$_{\rm p}$ in Fig.~\ref{Fig_Lorentz}a).
-For a propagation in both directions along the rod, we can write with a certain number~$q$
+A rod of length~$2\,L$ aligned parallel to the $x$-axis of an inertial system~S with an emitter of photons with an energy~$h\,\nu$ in S at the centre and detectors at both ends is first assumed to be at rest in S$_{\rm p}$ in Fig.~\ref{Fig_Lorentz}(a).
+For photons propagating in both directions along the rod, we can write with a certain number~$q$